getbowtied/Hook-Me-Up/README.txt

 - Initial Version

 ## Privacy Policy
-HookMeUp – Additional Content for WooCommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+HookMeUp – Additional Content for WooCommerce uses Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+Appsero SDK does not gather any data by default.
+The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
 We collect the data to ensure a great user experience for all our users.

-Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).